KDugg84/CI-eGrub-MS4-GP/README.md

 ### Payments

-When placing an order the following credentials are used:
+When placing an order the following sandbox credentials are used:

 * Email: sb-9oebo29133223@personal.example.com